 What the treatments for pituitary adenomas?

 Surgery for pituitary tumors can be performed in several different ways.
 The most common approach is the transsphenoidal approach.
 In this procedure, an incision is made on the inside of the upper lip just above the teeth, or along the septum of the nose.
-The pituitary gland is accessed by cutting through the bond of the sphenoid sinus, which lies behind the nose and just in front of the pituitary gland.
+The pituitary gland is accessed by cutting through the base of the sphenoid sinus, which lies behind the nose and just in front of the pituitary gland.
 For microadenomas, this procedure has high overall cure rates with few complications.
 Occasionally, this surgery can lead to decreased hormone production from the pituitary gland, leaks of cerebral spinal fluid leading to meningitis, and possible loss of vision.
 These complications are rare and occur in less than 1% of transsphenoidal surgeries performed by an experienced neurosurgeon.
 The transsphenoidal approach is less optimal for larger tumors, particularly macroadenomas that are very fibrous or extend too far towards the back of the head.

 Recently, more pituitary surgeries have been performed endoscopically.
-Endoscopic surgeryis performed by using a fiberoptic camera (the endoscope) to access the pituitary fossa (usually through the nostril in a transsphenoidal approach).
+Endoscopic surgery is performed by using a fiberoptic camera (the endoscope) to access the pituitary fossa (usually through the nostril in a transsphenoidal approach).
 Small instruments are passed through the small hole made by the endoscope and used to remove the pituitary adenoma.
 This procedure works well for small tumors and has the advantage of being less invasive than a transsphenoidal surgery, with a quicker patient recovery time and a low complication rate.
 However, this procedure may not be appropriate for larger tumors or tumors that are not in the appropriate position.

 For larger tumors with a large amount of extension beyond the normal pituitary gland, a craniotomy can be performed.
 A craniotomy requires the neurosurgeon to cut through the bones of the skull to access the pituitary gland.
 Although it may be the only type of surgery possible in some cases, there is a higher risk of neurologic complications and a longer recovery time for the patient as compared to the other surgeries.

 With any surgery to the pituitary gland, the development of central diabetes insipidus is fairly common.
 In diabetes insipidus, the pituitary gland does not produce enough anti-diuretic hormone (ADH), which leads to excessive loss of water in the urine.
-In most cases of post-operative diabetes insipidus, the problem goes away by itself after one to two weeks.
+In most cases of postoperative diabetes insipidus, the problem goes away by itself after one to two weeks.
 Occasionally, however, this problem can be permanent.
 Treatment requires taking replacement ADH (also known as vasopressin), usually as a nasal spray.

 Radiation therapy can also be used in the treatment of pituitary adenomas, though it is not typically used as the first line of treatment.
-Radiation comes in the form of high energy x-rays that are delivered to the area(s) of the cancer.
+Radiation is the use of high energy x-rays that are delivered to the area(s) of the tumor.
 These x-rays are similar to those used for a chest x-ray, only a much higher amount of energy.
 The high energy of x-rays in radiation therapy results in damage to the DNA of cells, causing the tumor cells to die.
 Although the overall control of pituitary tumors with radiation therapy is high, radiation does not remove the pressure that macroadenomas can exert on surrounding structures as surgery does, and hormone levels fall more slowly after radiation therapy than they do after surgery.
 In most cases, radiation therapy is reserved for patients who have disease left behind after surgical resection, for patients who have their pituitary adenoma come back after surgery, for patients whose adenomas are in a location such that surgical resection would carry a high rate of complications, or in patients who are not medically operable.

 Standard radiation (also called conventional radiotherapy) for pituitary adenomas is given daily, Monday through Friday, usually for 5 to 6 weeks.
 The radiation treatments themselves are short, lasting only a few minutes.
 Like diagnostic x-rays, radiation treatments cannot be seen, heard, or felt, and they do not hurt.
 Generally, the side effects of treatment are limited to the areas being treated.
 Most commonly, standard radiation treatment for pituitary adenomas can result in loss of hair and fatigue.
 Because the pituitary gland sits very close to the optic nerves and optic chiasm, there is a risk that radiation treatments can cause loss of vision, although this is unusual in the hands of a skilled radiation oncologist.
 Compared to surgery, patients receiving radiation can experience hypopituitarism, where the pituitary has decreased production of one or more of the hormones that it usually releases.
 If this occurs, these hormones can be replaced in the form of medication.
 Finally, although the risk is low, radiation for pituitary tumors may cause cancers to form in the radiation field years after the radiation has been given.